Nereus Rowing Club

-Nereus has won the most prestigious and oldest student rowing event of The Netherlands, The Varsity, which is modelled after the Oxford and Cambridge Boat Race, a total of 43 times.
+Always there has been a lot of focus on top rowing.
+This is evidenced, among others, by the number Varsity victories.
+Nereus has won the most prestigious and oldest student rowing event of The Netherlands, The Varsity, which is modelled after the Oxford and Cambridge Boat Race, a total of 45 times.
+Internationally, Nereus also always blew along strongly, given the victories at Henley in 1895, 1969, 2004, 2015 and 2021.
+Many victories were also won by rowers of Nereus at world championships and Olympics, among others.

+Nereus' delegation to the 2008 Beijing Olympics was eleven people strong and at the 2014 World Championships, as many as sixteen rowers from Nereus competed.
+As many as thirteen rowers from Nereus competed at the 2024 Paris Games, bringing back four gold and five silver medals to Amsterdam.

 The club's first boathouse was built in 1886 along the River Amstel.
 It was situated closer to the centre of Amsterdam than the present one.
 The old boathouse was demolished during the Second World War.
 The current boathouse was opened in 1953.
 A miniature version of the Nereus boathouse can be found in Madurodam.

 Membership of Nereus was originally confined to members of The Amsterdam Student Corps, also the ‘Corps’.
 Changes in Dutch society in the 1970s and decreasing membership levels caused Nereus to welcome non-Corps members as well as merging with its female counterpart Thetis.

-Nereus celebrated its 26th lustrum on its 130th dies natalis on December 11, 2015.
+Nereus celebrated the opening of its 28th lustrum at the 139rd Dies Natalis on December 15, 2024.